-Samples from 60-140 adult males and females were analyzed on the Piccolo blood chemistry analyzer to determine the reference interval.
+Samples from approximately 140 adult males and females were analyzed on the Piccolo blood chemistry analyzer to determine the reference interval.
 These ranges were calculated based on the 95% reference interval estimated from the combined (overall) values obtained from the reference subjects.
-These intervals are provided as a guideline only.
 It is recommended that your office or institution establish normal ranges for your particular patient population.